alejoacosta74/blockchain-bike-rental/README.md

 ## About

-This repository contains the source code and dependencies required to deploy a "bike rental shop" on Ethereum network.
+This repository contains the source code and dependencies required to deploy a Solidity based "bike rental shop" on Ethereum network.

 ## Main features

 - **Billing**: the rental fee is calculated as a function of time (i.e. duration of rental in seconds)
-- **Payment**: customers can choose to pay with Ether or Tokens
+- **Payment medium**: customers can choose to pay with Ether or Tokens
+- **Payment priority**: BikeRental contract will try to fullfil pending payment from available customer Ether balance as a first priority.
+If payment is not cancelled 100%, contract will try to fulfill pending payment with customer Token balance as a second priority.
 - **Collateral rate**: a premium rate (i.e. 20% cheaper than standard rate) is applicable to customer that decide to fund their accounts with collateral
 - **Un-spent funds**: Token or Ether amount that is not spent when rental finishes, is automatically returned/refunded to customers.
-- **Customer debt**: if customer rental fee is greater than available funds, a debt is generated and customer is banned from renting again until debt is cancelled
+- **Customer debt**: if customer rental fee is greater than available funds, a debt is generated and customer is banned from renting again until debt is cancelled.

 ## Rental service start / stop